Acute Stress Disorder Therapist in Phoenix, AZ

 Therapists can help with acute stress disorder.
 Many people will recover from acute stress disorder when they are removed from the event and get appropriate support, understanding, and empathy for their distress.
 Some people will benefit from describing their experiences more than once.
 Friends and loved ones may be able to provide this support, and doctors or other healthcare professionals can be very helpful.

 Doctors may prescribe medications that will help to relieve stress or to help with sleep.
 Antidepressants are usually not prescribed for acute stress disorder.
 Self-care is an important part of addressing acute stress disorder.
 Self-care will need three components, personal safety, physical health, and mindfulness.
 A therapist can help make sure that you are making the effort to do this self-care.
-For more information, call us today or book an appointment online.
-We are conveniently offering virtual appointments.
-We serve patients from Tolleson AZ, Glendale AZ, Peoria AZ, Arizona AZ, Avondale AZ, and Phoenix AZ.
+For more information, contact us today or book an appointment online.
+We are conveniently located at 2375 East Camelback RD Suite 600 Phoenix, AZ 85016.
+We serve patients from Phoenix AZ, Scottsdale AZ, Paradise Valley AZ, Alhambra AZ, Tempe AZ, and surrounding areas.